thepenguinn/lunatikz/README.md

 #### standalone.main

 `standalone.main` will be the file name of main standalone file.
 Should not contain any newlines or forward slashes.
-If present silently turnicated.
+If present, will be silently turnicated.

 #### standalone.sub

 `standalone.sub` will be the file name of sub standalone file.
 Should not contain any newlines or forward slashes.
-If present silently turnicated.
+If present, will be silently turnicated.

 #### standalone.tmpdir

 `standalone.tmpdir` will be the name of the tmp directory lunatikz creates for building pdfs.
 Should not contain any newlines or forward slashes.
-If present silently turnicated.
+If present, will be silently turnicated.

 ### Config Keys and Defaults Values